 Specifically, these FIR filters comprise 512 complexvalued taps that are set to reproduce the conditions and characteristics of wireless channels in real-world environments, i.e., the CIR among each pair of SRN.
-As an example, and as depicted in Figure 4, signal $x_i$ generated by one of the SRNs is received by the USRP of MCHEM and transmitted to its FPGAs.
+As an example, and as depicted in Figure 4, signal x_i generated by one of the SRNs is received by the USRP of MCHEM and transmitted to its FPGAs.
 Here, the FIR filters load the vector $h{i,j}$ corresponding to the 512-tap CIR between nodes i and j (with $i, j \in \{1, ..., N\}$ set of SRNs active in the user experiment) from the RF scenario server, which contains a catalog of the scenario available on Colosseum.
-Then, they apply these taps to $x_i$ through a convolution operation.
-The signal $y_j = \sum{i=1}^{N} x_i h{i,j}$ resulting from this operation, i.e., the originally transmitted $x_i$ signal with the CIR of the emulated channel, is finally sent to SRN j.
-Analogous operations also allow Colosseum to perform superimposition of signals from different transmitters, and to consider interfering signals (besides the intended ones), as it would happen in a real-world wireless environment [25].
-In this way, thus, Colosseum can emulate effects typical of real and diverse wireless environments, including fading, multipath, and path loss, in terrains up to $1\,\mathrm{km^2}$ of emulated area, and with up to $80\,\mathrm{MHz}$ bandwidth, and can support the simultaneous emulation of different scenarios from multiple users.
+Then, they apply these taps to x_i through a convolution operation.
+The signal $y_j = \sum{i=1}^N x_i h{i,j}$ resulting from this operation, i.e., the originally transmitted x_i signal with the CIR of the emulated channel, is finally sent to SRN j.
+Analogous operations also allow Colosseum to perform superimposition of signals from different transmitters, and to consider interfering signals (besides the intended ones), as it would happen in a real-world wireless environment [32].
+In this way, thus, Colosseum can emulate effects typical of real and diverse wireless environments, including fading, multi-path, and path loss, in terrains up to 1 km^2 of emulated area, and with up to 80 MHz bandwidth, and can support the simultaneous emulation of different scenarios from multiple users.
+Furthermore, Colosseum is capable of emulating node mobility discretely.
+Every millisecond, the RF Scenario Server loads different pre-defined channel taps into the Colosseum FPGAs, effectively mimicking changes in channel conditions resulting from node position changes.

 Similarly to the emulation of RF environments, the Traffic Generator (TGEN) allows users of the testbed to emulate different IP traffic flows among the reserved nodes.
-This tool, which is based on the U.S. Naval Research Laboratory's Multi-Generator (MGEN) [26], enables the creation of flows with specific packet arrival distributions (e.g., Poisson, uniform, etc.), packet size, and rate.
+This tool, which is based on the U.S. Naval Research Laboratory's Multi-Generator (MGEN) [33], enables the creation of flows with specific packet arrival distributions (e.g., Poisson, uniform, etc.), packet size, and rate.
 These traffic flows, namely traffic scenarios, are sent to the SRNs of the user experiment that, then, handles them through the specific protocol stack instantiated on the SRNs (e.g., Wi-Fi, cellular, etc.).

 Recently, Colosseum added various GPU nodes to the pool of resources that can be reserved by users.
 These include two NVIDIA DGX servers, state-of-the-art computing solutions with 8 NVIDIA A100 GPUs each and interconnected through a Tbps internal NVlink switching interface, and one large memory node (Supermicro SuperServer 8049U-E1CR4T) with 6 NVIDIA V100 GPUs, 128-core Intel Xeon Gold 6242 CPUs, and 3 TB of RAM.
-These resources, that can be reserved from the same web-based GUI used for the SRNs, can stream data in real-time from/to the SRNs through high-speed links and have the capability of powering computational-intensive workloads, such as those typical of AI/ML applications.
+These resources, which can be reserved from the same web-based GUI used for the SRNs, can stream data in real-time from/to the SRNs through high-speed links and have the capability of powering computational-intensive workloads, such as those typical of AI/ML applications.